siobyrne/young-dressage-horse-program-analysis/README.md

 ## Final Thoughts
 The data analyzed clearly shows that the majority of Young Horse Championship participants have been quite successful.
 The majority made it to FEI (69.5%), and of those that made it to FEI, a fair number made it to Grand Prix (38.1%).
-Four horses went on to make international teams.
 A mere 9.7% of horses that competed in the Young Horse divisions during the analyzed time frame never competed beyond the Young Horse divisions.

+Similarly, Developing Horse division competitors were also successful.
+The majority made it to Grand Prix (65%), and the majority were also CDI competitors (67.5%).

+In terms of identifying up coming international team horses, both programs may not have been as successful as would be ideal.
+Only 0.7% of Young Horse competitors, and 2.5% of Developing Horse competitors went on to be named to a team.
+While of course the number of horses being named to a team is going to be small regardless, it would be worth looking into why we don't see more horses from both divisions, but in particular the Developing Horse division, growing into team contenders.

 Of course, it won't be the case that every horse that participates goes far in the sport.
 Some will have career-ending injuries, some will end up with people who aren't capable of training them up the levels, some will end up with less ambitious riders, some will die young, some will become career broodmares.
 Sadly, for sure there will be some who end up pushed too hard too soon, never end up achieving their full potential.

-While certainly not the only path to success, the Young Horse program is one option.
+While certainly not the only path to success, the Young Horse and Developing Horse programs are one option.
 There are horses who can handle the requirements of these tests without undue stress, and those whose development doesn't align with the requirements of the tests.
 Both types of horses can make it to FEI, and be successful.
 The tests themselves are not the problem, the real issue is the lack of consideration for where a horse is in their development.

 I hope to expand this analysis in the future to look at career length, as well as differentiating high performing horses at the FEI levels in general and at Grand Prix.
 If there is an area of inquiry that you think I have overlooked, you can [contact me by email](byrne.sio@gmail.com).